EMbeddedNTU/hw4/README.md

 The peripheral folder contains the code and config files for the STM32 IoT node.
 The program can be built using Mbed Studio.
 The functionality for the peripheral is sending data to the RPi (central) via bluetooth.

 The central folder contains the code for RPi.
 The program scans for the peripheral named `IOT32` and prints out the data recieved from the peripheral.
+It also saves the 3axis magneto values into a mp4.

 ## Team member:
 b09901052 劉承亞